Length: SVL up to 98mm, with the tail being longer than the body length

 Ecology and habitat

 Forest gecko are generally nocturnal but will sun bask near retreats.
 However, forest gecko in the upper north island are often active during the day.
 An arboreal species which live in forest and scrub in leatherwood and shrub areas, as well as beech forest, mixed broadleaf, podocarp forest, and manuka scrub.
 The species has been recorded in high altitudes (up to 1400m).
+It has been found in windshorn shrubs and will often shelter beneath rocks.

 Social structure and vocalisation